 Bates College provides financial aid only for the three years of study at Bates.
 Aid for the remaining two years is subject to the policies of the particular engineering school.

 - Engineering Prerequisites

 - Typical Class Scheduling for an Engineering Student

 While the 3-2 (five year) program leading to two bachelors degrees is the normal Combined Plan program, there is also a 4-2 plan for dual bachelors degrees, and 4-2 and 3-3 plans leading to an M.S. in engineering.
-In addition, it is sometimes possible to arrange for exchange programs with engineering schools other than the five official Bates affiliates.
-Further information is available from the Combined Plan advisor.

 For more information on the Combined Plan Program, contact the Combined Plan advisor:

 44 Campus Ave.

 Lewiston, ME 04240